YAHIAQOUS/amman-python-401d5/class-20/README.md

 - Solve a real business or community problem
 - Deliver something desirable (make it rock!)
 - Don't over-complicate.
 Sometimes, the simplest solution can be the most scalable and stable.
 Favor stability and tightness over wizardry

+# Regex
+How to write the regular expressions to match phone numbers with regex in python?

+(4444)1234-5678